 What’s a percolator?

-Invented by the American soldier and scientist Count Rumford, patented by James Mason in the year 1865, and adapted and improved by farmer Hanson Goodrich in 1889, the percolator has been a household staple in the American homes for years and years on end before the drip coffee made its grand appearance.
+Invented by the American soldier and scientist Count Rumford, patented by James Mason in 1865, and adapted and improved by farmer Hanson Goodrich in 1889, the percolator had been a household staple in American homes for years and years on end before the drip coffee made its grand appearance.

 How does a percolator work?

-As discussed, unlike the drip coffee machine, the percolator repeats the cycle production again and again, resulting in what we call as “over-extraction.”
+As discussed, unlike the drip coffee machine, the percolator repeats the cycle production repeatedly, resulting in “over-extraction.”
 Due to this process of consistent boiling and the longer duration of the percolator run, you are most definitely going to have a cup of coffee that is strong and bitter.
-In this case, an already brewed coffee keeps on going through the coffee grounds multiple times resulting in an over-extracted and an over-brewed caffeine.
+In this case, an already brewed coffee keeps going through the coffee grounds multiple times, resulting in over-extracted and over-brewed caffeine.

-Because of the risk of over-extraction, the customers must put in time and effort to carefully monitor the temperature and brew time, unless they want a coffee that is quite unpleasant.
+Because of the risk of over-extraction, the customers must put in time and effort to carefully monitor the temperature and brew time unless they want a quite unpleasant coffee.
 I mean… who wants that?

-Although the use of a percolator is not as simple and as easy as that of a drip coffee maker, the former can still brew you a decent cup of coffee once you get the hang of it.
+Although using a percolator is not as simple and easy as that of a drip coffee maker, the former can still brew you a decent cup of coffee once you get the hang of it.

 On the other hand, the main advantage of this tool is its versatility since it comes in both self-heating and non-self-heating variants.
 What does this mean?
-It means that you can either use a percolator on a stove-top, or heat it up in a microwave, or even over a fire on camping trips.
+It means you can use a percolator on a stove-top, heat it in a microwave, or even over a fire on camping trips.